mosdef-hub/reproducibility_study/README.md

 ## Use
 This project uses the [Signac framework](https://signac.io/) to manage its parameter space.
 Instructions for initializing and submitting/running the simulation and analysis workflows can be found in [the project guide](reproducibility_project/README.md).

+## Sharing data
+rclone
+how to install
+how to set up rclone from cli
+how to use